-I would like to introduce you to our guest blogger Steve Usher, who will be writing about the importance of Company branding in the battle to attract top talent.
+I would like to introduce you to our guest blogger Steve Usher, who will be writing about the importance of Employer Branding in the battle to attract top talent.

 Steve has worked in talent acquisition and recruitment for over 20 years.
 His exposure to thousands of briefings, interviews and company recruitment processes have given him a valuable insight into the effect employer branding, and the candidate experience has on attracting talent.